SAP-samples/teched2023-XP160/exercises/exercise3/README.md

 by using Terraform in less than 90 minutes.
 Not too shabby, right?

 What remains to say ... **onwards and upwards with Terraform!**

+Well maybe one more thing: Would you like to destroy all the stuff you just created with **one** command?
+Then go to [exercise 4](../exercise4/README.md) and follow the instructions there.